Feature Brief: VMware Cloud Sizer

 Sizer looks at each workload individually allowing to find VMs unsuitable for the cloud infrastructure and give a more accurate recommendation by providing individual workload placement.

-Another difference from a Quick Sizer is a Global Settings window which allows you to modify settings applicable to all workload profiles.
-You can change vCenter SDDC Appliance size, enable stretched cluster, adjust Fault Tolerance policy (FTT and FTM) and specify reserved CPU cores value and Hyper-threading weight (this is applicable for i4i and i3en only).
+An additional benefit of the Advanced Sizer lies in the ability to define settings applicable across all workload profiles.
+Global settings allow you to change vCenter SDDC Appliance size, enable stretched cluster, adjust Fault Tolerance policy (FTT and FTM) and specify reserved CPU cores value and Hyper-threading weight (this is applicable for i4i and i3en only).
 You can also exclude management overhead for sizing in Global settings removing SDDC vCenter and other service workloads from the calculation which is useful for existing SDDC use cases.

 After importing new workload profile is created with the total number of VMs, average values for vCPU, RAM and Storage per VM, and the ability to tune additional inputs on the same page.